stakater-archive/StakaterCloudDocs-Archived/content/sre/applications/cloud-native-app.md

 Whether you are building new applications for the Kubernetes or seeking to migrate existing applications, DNA of Kubernetes Native App is an essential guide that should be on the shelf of every developer and architect targeting the Kubernetes.

+## The Path to Cloud Native

+The most popular application architecture on the cloud-native platforms such as Kubernetes is the microservices style.
+This software development technique tackles software complexity through modularization of business capabilities and trading development complexity for operational complexity.

+As part of the microservices movement, there is a significant amount of theory and supplemental techniques for creating microservices from scratch or for splitting monoliths into microservices.
+Most of these practices are based on the Domain Driven Design book by Eric Evans (Addison-Wesley) and the concepts of bounded contexts and aggregates.
+Bounded contexts deal with large models by dividing them into different components, and aggregates help further to group bounded contexts into modules with defined transaction boundaries.
+However, in addition to these business domain considerations, for every distributed system—whether it is based on microservices or not—there are also numerous technical concerns around its organization, structure, and runtime behavior.

+Containers and container orchestrators such as Kubernetes provide many new primitives and abstractions to address the concerns of distributed applications, and here we discuss the various options to consider when putting a distributed system into Kubernetes.

+Containers and cloud-native platforms bring tremendous benefits to your distributed applications, but if all you put into containers is rubbish, you will get distributed rubbish at scale.
+Figure below shows the mixture of the skills required for creating good cloud-native applications.

+_TODO ADD IMAGE HERE_

+At a high level, there are multiple abstraction levels in a cloud-native application that require different design considerations:

+- At the lowest code level, every variable you define, every method you create, and every class you decide to instantiate plays a role in the long-term maintenance of the application.
+No matter what container technology and orchestration platform you use, the development team and the artifacts they create will have the most impact.
+It is important to grow developers who strive to write clean code, have the right amount of automated tests, constantly refactor to improve code quality, and are software craftsmen at heart.

+- Domain-Driven Design is about approaching software design from a business perspective with the intention of keeping the architecture as close to the real world as possible.
+This approach works best for object-oriented programming languages, but there are also other good ways to model and design software for real-world problems.
+A model with the right business and transaction boundaries, easy-to-consume interfaces, and rich APIs is the foundation for successful containerization and automation later.

+- The microservices architectural style very quickly evolved to become the norm, and it provides valuable principles and practices for designing changing distributed applications.
+Applying these principles lets you create implementations that are optimized for scale, resiliency, and pace of change, which are common requirements for any modern software today.

+- Containers were very quickly adopted as the standard way of packaging and running distributed applications.
+Creating modular, reusable containers that are good cloud-native citizens is another fundamental prerequisite.
+With a growing number of containers in every organization comes the need to manage them using more effective methods and tools.
+Cloud native is a relatively new term used to describe principles, patterns, and tools to automate containerized microservices at scale.
+We use cloud native interchangeably with Kubernetes, which is the most popular open source cloud-native platform available today.

 This document describes the following facets of kubernetes-native applications:

 1. One codebase, one application